 - St. Patrick’s Day Sensory Bottle Activity

 Sensory skills are perfected on a cluttered path strewn with games, story books, inquisitive conversations, and lots of giggles.
 Remember, Ralph Waldo Emerson famously said “it is a happy talent to know how to play.”
-The preschool years are the perfect time to explore through play and learn along the way.
+The preschool years are a great time to explore through play and learn along the way.

 Develop Gross Motor Skills